rapidfish/personnummer/README.md

   This mechanism is also a kind of protection, as it is virtually not possible to hand out personnummer to "unborn" persons a future.
   However, it is actually still possible to handle future dates (thus 'unborn' persons) by using the 'forgiving flag'.

-- Use the 'Forgiving flag' [Optional] overrides normal checksum controll and enables automatic error correction of the checksum (kontrollsiffran)
+- Use the 'Forgiving flag' [Optional] overrides normal checksum control.
   - Automatic error correction calculates the correct checsum regardless of it being invalid, or not.
+  - Personnummer created using the 'forgiving flag' is indicated by always keeping the forgiving flag (true) afterwards.
   - the 'forgiving flag' also lets you handle Personnumer with a birthdate set in the future (thus 'unborn' persons).
 Making its category still parsable.
+Personnummer created this way, is indicated by always keeping the forgiving flag set to true afterwards.

     As an example the year 99' automatically becomes 1999.
 It can not become '2099' as the date part is in the future.
 	However, it is actually still possible to handle future dates (thus 'unborn' persons) by using the 'forgiving flag' when parsing an id string.